 A “litigation hold” is the process in which documents, electronic information and other such materials are preserved pending a reasonably foreseeable litigation.
 A litigation hold is also known as a “preservation order,” where an organization’s document destruction process is suspended to preserve required documents for a pending litigation.

 Potential threats of litigation can be a receipt of a summons or complaint; the filing of an Equal Employment Opportunity Commission (EEOC) charge; formal notice of investigation, the receipt of a subpoena; or even a verbal communication of the intent to sue.
-Once an employee receives any of the above, they should immediately inform their supervisor and the Office of the General Counsel.
-The Office of the General Counsel will then determine if the situation warrants a litigation hold for documents, and if so, implement procedures for a pre-litigation hold notice.
+Once an employee receives any of the above, they should immediately inform their supervisor and the Attorney assigned to NDSU.
+The Attorney assigned to NDSU will then determine if the situation warrants a litigation hold for documents, and if so, implement procedures for a pre-litigation hold notice.
 A pre-litigation hold notice is one where no lawsuit has actually been filed yet, however, the university is preserving documentation in case litigation procedures are started.
-If litigation has been filed, the General Counsel will send out a post-filing of litigation notice.
-Once a litigation hold notice has been issued, no documents pertaining to the litigation shall be destroyed until the litigation hold notice has been released by the General Counsel.
+If litigation has been filed, the Attorney assigned to NDSU will send out a post-filing of litigation notice.
+Once a litigation hold notice has been issued, no documents pertaining to the litigation shall be destroyed until the litigation hold notice has been released by the Attorney assigned to NDSU.

 Documents pertaining to a litigation hold include, but are not limited to: